yeasin50/yt/content/about.md

 ---
-title: "About Me"
+title: "Me!"
 draft: false
-description: "Md.
-Yeasin Sheikh – Flutter developer, open-source enthusiast, and content creator."
+description: ""
 subtitle: "Flutter Developer | Open-Source Enthusiast | Learner"
+ShowToc: false
+disableShare: true
+ShowPostNavLinks: false
+hideDate: true # hides the date in meta
 ---

+Md.
+Yeasin Sheikh – Flutter developer, open-source enthusiast, and content creator.
 As a software engineer, I have been working with **Flutter** since 2019 in remote positions.

 I am used to be a bug hunter in flutter, assisting others, and you can often find me on **Stack Overflow** answering Flutter-related questions.